Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.2

-Memory Bandwidth: Memory bandwidth is the max amount of data (measured in MB per second) that can be transferred across the external memory interface within a second.
-The number is worked out by multiplying the bus width by its memory speed.
-If it uses DDR type RAM, the result should be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
-The better the memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in megabytes per second) that can be moved over the external memory interface within a second.
+It is worked out by multiplying the card's interface width by its memory speed.
+If the card has DDR RAM, it should be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
+The higher the memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied per second.
-This number is calculated by multiplying the total texture units of the card by the core clock speed of the chip.
-The better the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
+This figure is calculated by multiplying the total texture units by the core speed of the chip.
+The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in one second.

-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly write to its local memory in one second - measured in millions of pixels per second.
-The figure is calculated by multiplying the amount of Render Output Units by the the card's clock speed.
+Pixel Rate: Pixel rate is the maximum number of pixels the graphics card can possibly write to the local memory per second - measured in millions of pixels per second.
+The number is calculated by multiplying the amount of colour ROPs by the clock speed of the card.
 ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel output rate is also dependant on lots of other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the max fill rate.
+The actual pixel rate is also dependant on lots of other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the max fill rate.

 Display Prices